denten-books/plain-text/2-surface.md

 from a slow drum to a fast one, and from drum and tape to paper.
 Where before, on ticker tape, the inscription remained visible, at least before it entered the wires as electrical signal, it now disappeared from view soon after the key press.
-Submerged into magnetic surface it began to resist direct observation.
-The computed sign underwent a number of transformations in the process of displacement in time and in space.
-You could prepare tape today, compute it tomorrow, and transmit it the day after.
-The transformation of the inscription from one medium to another, from one format into another in effect constitute what we mean by the "processing" part of "word processing."
-Telegraphy forever intertwined the symbol with machine control.
-Magnetic storage made it invisible.
+Submerged under magnetic surface inscriptions multiply, diffuse, and resist direct observation.
+The computed sign undergoes a number of chanes in the process of displacement in time and in space.
+Using Mark III or similar tape-driven devices an operator could prepare tape today, process it tomorrow, derive the necessary calculations and transmit them the day after.
+The diffusion of the inscription from one medium to another, from one format into another in effect constitutes what we mean by the "processing" part of "word processing."
+Telegraphy forever entwined symbol and machine control.
+Magnetic storage made the new compund figure invisible.

-The potential incongruence between invisible data storage and its apparent representation was a key problem in the decades preceding the advent of the screen simulation.
+The potential incongruence between invisible data storage and its apparent representation was a key problem in the decades preceding the advent of screen simulation.
 In a patent filed in 1954 on the behalf of the Borroughs Corporation of Detroit, Michigan Herman Epstein and Frank Innes describe an "electrographic printer," involving an "electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible" [@epstein_electrographic_1961, 1].
 The electrographic printer anticipated the modern photocopier.
-Rather than storing data in code, the inventors imagined forming letter shapes directly on the surface of magnetic tape, in a kind of a magnetic figure.
+Rather than storing data in code, the inventors imagined forming letter shapes directly on the surface of magnetic tape, in a kind of a magnetic tracing of each character.
 A small printing head would convert binary input into a five-by-seven grid of charges, capable of rendering the English alphabet.
 The magnetic image could then be combined with a recording medium having the "correct physical properties to adhere to the electrostatic latent images" [@epstein_electrographic_1961, 2].
 A light dusting of powder ink would reveal the hidden magnetic image.

 !["Images formed by a negative voltage," from Electrographic Printer by Epstein and Innes [@epstein_electrographic_1961]](images/magnetic-alphabet-epstein.png)